20 Favorite Read Alouds for 1st Graders

 Higher Reading Level

-Generally, you’ll want to pick something at a harder reading level than your readers are currently able to read.
+Generally, you’ll want to pick something at a slightly harder reading level than your readers are currently able to read.
 One to two years is generally a good guideline.
-Why?
-Because a child’s listening comprehension is higher than their own reading comprehension abilities.
-Listening to more challenging text introduces new, rich vocabulary to kids.
-And, of course, learning new words builds background knowledge for their growing success as a reader and writer.

 Introduce a New Book Series At The Child’s Reading Level

 If you want to get students interested in a book series or author that they can read RIGHT NOW, read the first chapter or first book in that series out loud to them.
 This will get them hooked on the series.
-Then, you’ll have introduced new books for independent reading!!
+Then, you’ll have introduced new books for a 1st graders independent reading!!

 Tie in Your Read Aloud Book with a Learning Theme or Topic